luispauloportelacoelho/challenge/README.md

 The goal of this project is to automate the process of buy merchandising.
 ## Prerequisites
 ### Chromedriver
-Install Chromedriver you should open the command line and run the next command:
+Open the command line and run the next command:
 ```
 npm install chromedriver
 ```